When Life Gives You Lemons…

 I’ve been in a long-term relationship before so I know the score.
 Some days, you feel like a queen ready to take on the world and other days, you just can’t.
 I’ve experienced them both – again.
 But, I have and will continue to remind myself that I deserve someone who makes me feel good.
 Who can make me smile even when I don’t want to.
 And that person deserves the same from me.
 There will be arguments along the way, that’s normal.
 But, you grow with that person and figure out the tricky bits along the way – together.

-After my first heartbreak, I remember [vividly] sobbing in my parents room saying, ‘what if I never fall in love again?
-No-one will ever love me’ and I’d be lying if I didn’t do the same EXACT thing the day I moved home.
+After my first heartbreak, I remember not being able to get out of bed because of that awful fear that no one would ever love me again and I’d never feel the same way for someone.
+I’d be lying if I didn’t do the same EXACT thing the day I moved home.
 But of course it’s not true.
 There will always be love in your life.
 The love you have for your family, friends – that still counts.

 We are all lovable.
 Someone who you may or may not already know will love you for YOU one day.
 And I know that for a few reasons thanks to my cute little mum.

 You tend to feel every possible emotion when you experience a break up.
 Anger, sadness, frustration – but whatever emotion you’re feeling, allow yourself to feel it.
 An outpouring of emotion is satisfying and every now and then we need it.
 It’s healthy.
-Allow yourself to dive deep into it, then let it go.
+9/1o, you’ll feel so much lighter after allowing yourself to just feel it.

 Had it meant to have been, it would have been.
 The good times still happened.
 But now, I, we, you get to move on with more knowledge of what we want from the next relationship.
-We often learn more from our loses than we do from our wins.
+We often learn more from our loses than we do from our wins as harsh as those lessons are.

 Bath is flipping small and it feels smaller when something like this happens.
 But, you keep going and you keeping doing you.